|

 Potting Soil

-You will need 2 pots, the bottom pot will be larger than your upper pot.
-There is no right or wrong on the size of your pots.
+You will need 2 pots; the bottom pot will be larger than the upper pot.
+There is no right or wrong size for your pots.
 The larger pot has to be able to fit your flowers and still have room in the middle for your smaller pot.
 The smaller pot also needs to be large enough to fit the pump.
-Since this pump allows you to adjust the water flow, with different nozzles, I could have used a larger top pot but I liked the way this little basin looked.
+Since this pump allows you to adjust the water flow with different nozzles, I could have used a larger top pot, but I liked the way this little basin looked.

 Step 2: Add Soil and plants

 If your pot is extra large, you can add filler to your pot before adding the soil.
-Plastic water bottles, milk jugs, wood etc will all do the trick.
-Add your soil a little less than 3/4 way up.
+Plastic water bottles, milk jugs, wood, etc., will all do the trick.
+Add your soil a little less than 3/4 of the way up.
 If needed, place your smaller basin or planter in the middle of the large pot so you know how much room you need.
 Plant your flowers all around the outer edge.
 Top with more soil.

 Step 3: Fill the small planter with water and add a pump

-Step 4 – How To Keep The Solar Pump In Center Of Pot
+Step 4 – How To Keep The Solar Pump in the Center of the Pot

 Step 5: Tips